Dimensionality Reduction

 corresponding to the chosen dimensionality reduction method saved in

-.
+fcd$reduction_method.
 The name of the output consists of

-(if given) and the data_slot
+the prefix (if given) and the data_slot.

-Marker selection using the marker
+Marker selection using the marker and

-discard
+discard variables

 It is possible to specify the markers which should be the basis for

-the calculation using a combination of the markers
+the calculation using a combination of the markers variable

-flag in all dimensionality reduction
+and the discard flag in all dimensionality reduction

-takes a vector of marker names as an
+functions. markers takes a vector of marker names as an

 input that should be included (positive selection) or excluded (negative